russelldmatt/crypto/README.md

 (8 / 5) ^ 4 ^ 1 = 1
 </pre>

-There are also other interesting commands:
+There are some other commands too:

 <pre>
 $ ./crypto.py --help